nosainwe/computer-vision-projects/README.md

 # Computer Vision Projects

-A running collection of the computer vision projects I’ve built, tested, broken, fixed, and learned from.
+A running collection of the computer vision projects I have built, tested, broken, fixed, and learned from.

 The work here cuts across:
 - object detection